Effect of vaginal lubricants on sperm function and fertility

 Another concern is sperm DNA damage.
 Inside a sperm, the DNA is packed tightly around protein “blocks” to prevent damage and to ensure that the DNA is packaged efficiently in the small space.
 Even with this protection, some DNA could still be damaged or fragmented along its journey to reach the egg.

-In this particular study, four vaginal lubricants including FemGlide, Pre~Seed, Replens, and Astroglide were all tested for their effects on sperm motility, while three others including FemGlide, Pre~Seed, and K-Y Jelly were tested to evaluate their effects on sperm /DNA damage.
+In 2008, a study was performed to determine the effects of vaginal lubricants on fertility.
+Researchers compared four vaginal lubricants: FemGlide, Pre~Seed, Replens, and Astroglide to determine their effects on sperm motility.
+Three others lubricants including FemGlide, Pre~Seed, and K-Y Jelly were tested to evaluate their effects on sperm DNA damage.

 The experiment consisted of two parts.
 13 male donors known to have normal fertility gave semen samples for testing.

-In the first part of the study – testing sperm motility- the semen samples were diluted and 10% solutions of FemGlide, Pre~Seed, Replens, and Astroglide were added.
+In the first part of the study – testing sperm motility- the semen samples were diluted and 10% solutions of FemGlide, Pre~Seed, Replens, and Astroglide were added to the semen.
 This percentage was chosen on the basis of the lubricant concentration after intercourse and ejaculation.
 After 30 minutes at body temperature, the solutions were evaluated using a microscope.
-The time frame was chosen based on the studies showing that it takes 15-30 minutes for the majority of fertilizing sperm to migrate through the cervix after ejaculation.
+This time frame was chosen based on studies showing that it takes 15-30 minutes for the majority of fertilizing sperm to travel through the cervix after ejaculation.

-The sperm damage seen is most likely due to the nonphysiologic properties of these lubricants.
+The sperm damage seen is most likely due to the non-physiologic properties of these lubricants.
 Optimal sperm survival occurs when very specific conditions are met.
-For example, if the environment is to acidic or not acidic enough, sperm can be adversely affected.
+For example, if the environment is too acidic or not acidic enough, sperm can be adversely affected.
 These lubricants may cause an alteration of the vaginal environment and therefore cause sperm damage.